PhilipWinchester/PhilipWinchester.github.io/_posts/2019-06-05-making-the-middle-count.md

 "MatrixMaker" produces a matrix similar to the one in Table 1 above.
 Given a list of five teams, it produces a matrix with the teams fixture difficulty over the next n games.
 The variable "DataFrame" needs to be in the form of FPL2.

-"Score" takes a matrix as the one produced by MatrixMaker and returns the score of that set of middle me.
-Our goals is to apply MatrixMaker to all our rows in PlayerMatrix, followed by the Score function.
+"Score" takes a matrix as the one produced by MatrixMaker and returns the score of that set of middle men.
+Our goal is to apply MatrixMaker to all our rows in PlayerMatrix, followed by the Score function.
 The code below does this and stores the results in the vector "Scores".

 ```r
 #Filling the vector Scores with the scores for the the set of players in the PlayerMatrix